TeamNewPipe/documentation/docs/02_Concept_of_LinkHandler.md

 [SortFilter](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/linkhandler/ListLinkHandler.html#sortFilter)
 which is used to sort by name, date or view count.

+__!!ATENTION!!__ Be careful when you implement content filter: No selected filter equals all filters selected.
+So if your get an empty content filter list in your extractor make sure you return everything.
+By means use if statements like this `contentFilter.contains("video") || contentFilter.isEmpty()`.

 ListLinkHandler are also created by overriding the [ListLinkHandlerFactory](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/linkhandler/ListLinkHandlerFactory.html) additionally to the abstract methods this factory inherits from the LinkHandlerFactory you can override [getAvailableContentFilter()](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/linkhandler/ListLinkHandlerFactory.html#getAvailableContentFilter--)